-- Use leftovers - got any leftover lechon or fried pork?
+- Use leftovers - got any leftover Lechon or fried pork?
 Make it into sisig!
 It's as simple as that!
-Check out my Oven-fried Lechon Kawali recipe here.

-Once the pork belly is cooked, cut it into bits of pieces and slather it seasonings and spices.
+Once the pork belly is cooked, cut it into bits and pieces and slather the seasonings and spices.
 See the recipe card for the complete procedure.

-Traditional sisig is made of pig head specifically snouts, ears, jowls and (believe it or not) pig brains.
+Traditional sisig is made of pig head specifically snouts, pig ears, jowls, cheeks, and (believe it or not) pig brains.
 If you're not into those or if you're having a hard time sourcing such ingredients, then this recipe is just what you need!

 - Pork belly - fatty yet meaty and that's why it's perfect for sisig.
 It's available in any meat shop and easier to prepare.
 No doubt about it.

-- Aromatics – garlic, onions, and chilies.
-I use green chili to make it extra aromatic and red chilies to make it spicy!
+- Spices - garlic and onions.
+I also used green chili peppers to make it extra fragrant and red chilies to make it spicy!

 - Seasonings - soy sauce and liquid seasoning.
 If you're watching your salt intake, you can use low sodium soy sauce.